 For me, it's not the obvious 'big cases' or obtaining a care order to effectively safeguard a child long-term that have meant the most to me - it's the smaller but invaluable differences that I've made to children and young people.
-An example of this was a young person whose mental health was being significantly affected by the emotional abuse that she was being subjected to at home.
-Due to the complications in how she could receive support, I was able to help her, and within a week I had secured her a room within a supported housing charity, and her mental health challenges were starting to ease.
+An example of this was a young person whose mental health was being significantly affected by the emotional abuse that they were being subjected to at home.
+Due to the complications in how they could receive support, I was able to help them, and within a week I had secured them a room within a supported housing charity, and their mental health challenges were starting to ease.